-Reduce greenhouse gases to combat climate change The earth's atmosphere is warming at the fastest rate in recorded history.
+Demonstrate leadership on climate change The earth's atmosphere is warming at the fastest rate in recorded history.
 Around the world, humans are threatened by rising seas, intense storms, and episodes of both flooding and drought.
-After the Trump Administration withdrew from the Paris climate accord, states and localities stepped forward, pledging to meet the U.S. greenhouse gas emission targets.
-The Greenhouse Gas Reduction Act requires the reduction of statewide emissions by 40 percent from 2006 levels by 2030 and 100 percent by 2045, and empowers agencies to create plans that accomplish those goals.
+There is no issue more urgent.
+The Greenhouse Gas Reduction Act commits the state to achieving 100 percent clean energy by 2045 and empowers agencies to create plans that accomplish this goal.
 Create local climate action plans Climate change will eventually impact every state and locality.
 Coastal areas will have to deal with rising sea levels.
 The South and East will see more devastating hurricanes.
 The Midwest and West will experience more tornadoes, drought and wildfires.
 Farming will be affected by higher temperatures.
 And areas susceptible to flooding will see catastrophic floods.
 Some of the effects of climate change can be predicted and some of its damage can be mitigated with planning.
 States and localities should create commissions to study the local effects of climate change and what policy changes could address them.